T-Goon/3041-Lab-2/README.md

 # Lab 2:  More HTML 5 and CSS, Introducing JavaScript

+Lab assignment 2 for WPI class CS 3041 Human Computer Interaction.
+Uses HTML and CSS to create and style a web app for both desktop and mobile platforms.
+Also uses Javascript to allow the web app to be interactive.

+The website can be viewed at: https://t-goon.github.io/3041-Lab-2/

+More details about the assignment can be found below.

+*****************
 In this lab we will continue to develop our mobile web app.
 You will learn to:

 - Add a separate CSS for landscape orientation